M\"obius-topological auxiliary function for $f$ electrons

 The above laws regarding the eigenstates can also be obtained using the crystal field Hamiltonian in Stevens-operator form.
 However, the auxiliary function provides a simpler and conceptually novel perspective.

 \emph{Example.—} We consider the optically active material NdCl$_3$ \cite{yin1999superfluorescence} as an example.
-The Nd$^{3+}$ ion ($J = 9/2$) experiences a crystal field generated by the nine surrounding Cl$^{-}$ ions.
-First, this environment exhibits a threefold rotational symmetry, yielding $\gcd(M_j - M_k) = 3$.
-Second, the presence of a horizontal mirror plane leads to $\mathrm{I} + \mathrm{C}_3 = \mathrm{S}_6 \xrightarrow{+\sigma_z} \mathrm{C}_6$, so that the auxiliary function acquires sixfold rotational symmetry with $\gcd(M_j - M_k) = 6$.
-As a result, the eigenstates take the forms:
+The Nd$^{3+}$ ion ($J = 9/2$) is subject to a crystal field produced by nine surrounding Cl$^{-}$ ions, forming a local environment of $\mathrm{D}_{3\mathrm{h}}$ symmetry.
+Because the auxiliary density is always inversion-symmetric, the point group $\mathrm{D}_{3\mathrm{h}}$, upon combination with $\mathrm{C}_\mathrm{i}$ in a manner analogous to Eq.~\ref{ICk}, is elevated to $\mathrm{D}_{6\mathrm{h}}$.
+Consequently, the rotational symmetry order is $n_{\mathrm{rot}} = 6$.
+From Eq.~\ref{kappa}, the eigenstates take the forms: